dustinpfister/blog_posts/_posts/threejs-examples-biplane.md

 ## 2 - Very basic example making use of the biplane model so far

 So then now it is just a question of having a very simple main javaScript file where I am making use of this model.
+In this file I will be doing all the usual when it comes to making a threejs project such as creating a scene, camera, and renderer.
+However when it comes to having a mesh I am going to be using this biplane module to create groups of mesh objects.

 I can change the propRPS value of one of these biplane models userData objects to change the rate at which the prop rotates.
 Just about any additional properties that I might add if I do continue working on this can be changed that way.